-AFP Provida SA (PROVIDA) plunged the most in eight months amid concern MetLife Inc.’s (MET) $2 billion offer to buy the Chilean pension fund administrator values the company’s shares at a lower price than some investors were expecting.
+AFP Provida SA (PROVIDA) plunged the most in eight months amid concern MetLife Inc.’s (MET:US) $2 billion offer to buy the Chilean pension fund administrator values the company’s shares at a lower price than some investors were expecting.

 Provida fell 5.4 percent to 3,283.50 pesos at the close in Santiago, the biggest drop since May.
 Trading volume was more than six times the full-day average of the past three months.
 The benchmark Ipsa index gained 0.3 percent.